-If you name a bike after a racetrack, it had better be fast!
-In the case of the MV Agusta Monza, it was.
+Bikes named after racetracks need to be fast!
+In the case of the MV Agusta 850SS Monza, it was.
 Top speed was 145mph.
-That was good going, in '77 - when the Monza was released.
-And that from a bike weighing a portly 429lb.
-Of course, the engine had a lot to do with it.
-Its bore was wider than its MV America predecessor.
-That took it up to 837cc.
-The compression ratio had been raised.
-A Marelli distributor - and hotter cams - had been added.
-Power had risen to 85bhp - at 8,750rpm.
-The 750S America - built for the US market - had upped the ante from the 750 Sport.
-In turn, the Monza had trumped them both.
+That was quick for a road bike, in \’77.
+Mind you, it did weigh in at only 429lb.
+Naturally, the engine had a lot to do with it, too.
+The Monza\’s cylinders were wider than its MV America predecessor.
+As a result, capacity was increased to 837cc.
+The compression ratio had also been raised.
+Plus, a Marelli distributor – and hotter cams – had been added.
+All in, power had risen to 85bhp – at 8,750rpm.
+Previously, the 750S America – built predominantly for the US market – had upped the ante from the 750 Sport.
+Now, the Monza had trumped them both.

-Styling-wise, the new MV was equally upbeat.
-It had 'café racer' written all over it.
-Low-set 'bars - and a humped-back seat - recalled MV's GP bikes.
-Right up until recently, the Italian firm had won 17 top-flight titles - on the spin!
-Sadly - for MV, at least - the advent of the Japanese 2-stroke motor had put the mockers on world domination.
-The Monza's red and silver livery further enhanced its race-based design brief.
+In styling terms, the new MV was equally upbeat.
+It had \’café racer\’ written all over it.
+Low-set \’bars – and a humped-back seat – referenced MV\’s GP bikes.
+Not only had the great Italian marque won 17 top-flight titles – it won them on the spin.
+Now, that is domination!
+Sadly – for MV Agusta, at any rate – the advent of the Jap 2-stroke motor had put the mockers on it.
+Design-wise, the Monza\’s red and silver livery further enhanced its race-based brief.

 Key to that brief was Arturo Magni.
-He was MV's chief engineer.
-Reporting to him were mechanics from MV's former 4-stroke race team - before the 'stroker' invasion!
-Magni meted out modifications to the Monza.
-Among them were a more free-flowing exhaust, a chain-drive conversion (from the standard shaft-drive) - and an even bigger-bore kit.
-Magni's twin-loop frame firmed it all up.
-Top speed and acceleration both improved.
-Handling, too, benefited - as power delivery was smoothed out.
-The MV Agusta Monza was impressive with factory settings.
-Magni's magic mods only made it an even finer motorbike than it already was!
+He was MV\’s chief engineer.
+Reporting to him were mechanics from MV\’s former 4-stroke race team.
+Taking MV\’s already cutting edge technology, Magni meted out still more modifications to the Monza.
+Among them were a free-flowing exhaust, a chain-driven conversion from the standard shaft-drive and a bigger-bore kit.
+In turn, Magni\’s twin-loop frame firmed everything up.
+Under Arturo\’s tutelage, top speed and acceleration had both improved.
+Handling, too, was a beneficiary – since power delivery was smoothed out.
+The MV Agusta 850SS Monza was an impressive motorcycle with factory settings.
+Magni\’s magic mods made it yet better!